Shah Mosque (Isfahan): Decoration

 The mosque employed the new haft rangi ('seven-colour') style of tilework.
 Earlier mosques and monuments had made use of tile mosaic, a slow and expensive process where tiny pieces are cut from monochrome tiles and assembled to create intricate designs.
 In the haft rangi method, single tiles were painted with multiple colors simultaneously and then fired.
 This process was cheaper and quicker, while also allowing for a wider range of colors.
 According to 17th-century traveler Jean Chardin, the low humidity of the local environment made the colors more vivid and the contrasts between the different patterns stronger than what could be achieved in Europe, where the colors of tiles turned dull and lost their appearance.
-Still, most contemporary and modern writers regard the tile work of the Shah Mosque as inferior in both quality and beauty to those covering the nearby Lotfallah Mosque, the latter often referred to by contemporary Persian historians, such as Iskandar Munshi, as "the mosque of great purity and beauty".
+Still, most contemporary and modern writers regard the tile work of the Shah Mosque as inferior in both quality and beauty to those covering the nearby Lotfallah Mosque, the latter often referred to by contemporary Iranian historians, such as Iskandar Munshi, as "the mosque of great purity and beauty".
 The architects also employed a great deal of marble, which they gathered from a marble quarry in nearby Ardestan.